Review: Coca-Cola Creations K-Wave

 Appropriately, I was in Seoul for a trip when I tried K-Wave, so I was optimally primed for tasting.
 Well, except that the tasting took place my hotel lobby after getting absolutely dumped on by a rainstorm, but whatever.

 The can is quite visually pleasing, with a nice bluish-green color complimenting the silver background.
-Excitedly, I cracked it up and took a very scientific swig.
+Excitedly, I cracked it open and took a very scientific swig.

 As it turns out, this shiny vessel is nothing more than the spoon your mom would come at you with when you were sick as a kid and she was desperate to get you to stop annoying her with all your coughing.
 Yes, dear reader, K-Wave tastes like cough syrup.